swcarpentry/DEPRECATED-bc/intermediate/regex/03-operators.md

 is what we want," and let the computer figure out how to calculate it.

 Good definitions rely on us being able to define characters that stand in place for others.
 Having to explicitly define the exact string usually isn't a big help, what we want is someway of defining the general pattern.
 This is where operators in regular expressions come in handy.

+## Operators specify patterns that simplify regular expressions

+Operators are the bread and butter of regular expressions.
+They are simply characters that specify other different (sometimes of varying length) patterns of characters.

+You'll have seen operators in use before.
+The `*` operator familiar from many a GUI's find box or command-line wildcards is a very common operator.
+Many combinations of characters such as `\s` are operators too.

+Here is a quick quiz.
+What happens if I try to use this pattern `txt/files/(*.txt)`  on this text `txt/files/file.txt`?

+ 1. It matches `file.txt`
+ 2. It matches the whole string
+ 3. It won't work at all (the regex won't compile)

+Perhaps surprisingly, the answer is `3`.
+The regex won't compile because the `.` and `*` are operators that don't mean the same as they do in GUI search boxes and are a source of gotcha's when building regular expressions.

+## Using operators

 Our first attempt to parse this data will rely on the `*` operator.
 It is a [postfix](glossary.html#postfix-operator) operator, and means "Zero or more repetitions of the pattern that comes